pstroe/chartering-new-realms-2024/_build/_page/chapter1/html/_sources/chapter1.md

 Another model utilised was Gemini 1.5 Flash.
 Gemini 1.5 Flash constitutes the attempt at constructing a lightweight model with GPT-4 capabilities but a longer context window {cite:p}`gemini_2024`.
 It promises accuracy across a context window of 10 million token, whilst being relatively efficient and more efficient to serve then the Gemini 1.0 models {cite:p}`gemini_2024`, thus making it a promising candidate for formatting data as, especially in the case of ParlaMint, the complete context of the correct XML structure is relatively long.

 GPT-4o was chosen for its accessibility, computational efficiency, and ease of use.
-Unlike larger, resource-intensive models, GPT-4o offers advanced capabilities while remaining efficient to run on standard hardware.
+Unlike other, resource-intensive models, GPT-4o offers advanced capabilities while remaining efficient to run on standard hardware.
 Additionally, OpenAI announced in a press conference that GPT-4o demonstrates significant advancements in linguistic, textual, and visual reasoning task {cite:p}`liu_2024`.

 With the subscription to the GPT-4o model comes the option of configuring user-specific GPTs.
 Custom GPTs are specialized models tailored to perform specific tasks.
 Users can configure these models without coding by providing clear instructions and uploading relevant documents.
 Once configured, custom GPTs operate by leveraging the provided instructions and data to generate responses aligned with the user's requirements. {cite:p}`zhao_2024, garrido_2023, openai_2025`